Planning & Performance Manager

 In this role You will:

-- Establish & maintain a proactive business partnering relationship between Embedded Finance, Business Stakeholders, Budget Holders and GBS PPR Function to ensure underlying performance is well understood, to proactively challenge and propose performance improvements, and to monitor & investigate anomalies & trends.
+- Establish & maintain a proactive business partnering relationship between senior stakeholders, business segment budget holders and GBS PPR team to ensure underlying performance is well understood, to proactively challenge and propose performance improvements, and to monitor & investigate anomalies & trends.

-- Key point of contact with the Business Segment, drive an efficient and effective interface with the Embedded Finance Team and all GBS operational teams in support of the Performance Management agenda, ensuring robust & timely forecasts and deliver MI analysis and commentary for the leadership team.
+- Be the key point of contact with the business segment Leads, drive an efficient and effective interface with the Embedded Finance Team and across all GBS locations/teams in support of the Performance Management agenda, ensuring robust & timely forecasts and deliver MI analysis and commentary for the leadership team.

-- Partners with other business stakeholders to provide detailed analysis of focus areas of performance, providing insights and interventions ensuring integrity & sufficient challenge.
+- Partner with other business stakeholders to provide detailed analysis of focus areas of performance, providing insights and interventions ensuring integrity & sufficient challenge.

 - Articulate trends and summarises detailed analysis into meaningful high level messages.

-- Analyze and interprets actuals as a basis for performance management at Business unit level.
+- Analyse and interpret actuals as a basis for performance management at business level.

-- Understand the drivers of value for the Business segment and associated risks.
+- Understand the driverr of value for the Business and associated risks.

-- Understand and provides insight on how changes to strategy and tactics will impact financial outcomes.
+- Understand and provide insight on how changes to strategy and tactics will impact financial outcomes.

 - Support commercial decision making through insightful questioning and challenging insight.

-- Responsible for the overall accuracy of reporting and the close process for GBS owned processes, ensuring financials are compliant with Group policies and local standards
+- Be responsible for the overall accuracy of reporting and the close process for GBS owned processes, ensuring financials are compliant with Group policies and local standards

 - Maintain a strong internal control environment, complying with BP Policies and Procedures (e.g. DofA, SoD, CET testing)

-- Applies knowledge of specific policies including Group accounting policies as outlined in the Group Reporting Manual (GRM) and GCM to ensure compliance
+- Apply knowledge of specific policies including Group accounting policies as outlined in the Group Reporting Manual (GRM) and GCM to ensure compliance

 - Apply control frameworks to business processes and supports continuous improvement to ensure ethical and financial integrity is maintained

-- Actively identifies requirements for additional process and systems controls and escalates or responds appropriately.
+- Actively identify requirements for additional process and systems controls and escalates or responds appropriately.

-- Challenges non-compliance or areas of weakness identified and investigates route cause.
+- Challenge non-compliance or areas of weakness identified and investigates route cause.

-- Partner with Embedded Finance and Business Segment Leads to lead the performance agenda to deliver in-year and multi-year plans and shape business strategy for the longer term
+- Partner with Business Segment Leaders to lead the performance agenda to deliver in-year and multi-year plans and shape business strategy for the longer term

 - Understand macro-economic assumptions and resulting implications for planning and understand any exceptions to these relating to the specifics of local business.

-- Accountable for GFO / GFR process and ensuring plans and forecasts are realistic within the context of the Business Segment strategy and the external environment
+- Be accountable for GFO / GFR process and ensuring plans and forecasts are realistic within the context of the Business Segment strategy and the external environment

-- Accountable for providing timely, accurate and reliable financial and management information including analysis, interpretation and insight
+- Be accountable for providing timely, accurate and reliable financial and management information including analysis, interpretation and insight

 - Own the Allocations & Recovery process, working with key stakeholders to ensure timely and accurate input into the Plan process